tylernford/LRIC/content/_index.md

 about:
   heading: We focus on development, redevelopment and investment in retail and shopping
     center properties throughout Texas and the south.
+  body: |-
-  body: The Texas population is growing by more than 1000 people per day.
-The economy
+    The Texas population is growing by more than 1000 people per day.
+The economy is booming.
-    is booming.
 Over the coming years some of the greatest opportunities will be in retail investment and development.

+    What what
   statistics:
   - value: 2005
     type: Founded